ultraio/ultra-discord-uniq-roles-bot/docs/EnvironmentVariables.md

 Change this to a real URL, or the address of your host if deploying into production.
 This is the actual URL pointing to the bot.

 ### SIGNING_CNAME
 Change this to a real URL, or the address of your host if deploying into production.
 This is the actual URL pointing to the signing page website.
-You can use the default value which is the official Ultra discord message signing static website: https://discord.ultra.io/
+You can use the default value which is the official Ultra discord message signing static website: https://discord.ultra.io/.

-The signing website code is available in a separate dedicated repository: [discrod bot signing website](https://github.com/ultraio/ultra-discord-uniq-roles-bot-website)
+The signing website code is available in a separate dedicated repository: [discrod bot signing website](https://github.com/ultraio/ultra-discord-uniq-roles-bot-website).

 ### MONGODB_URL
 Connection string to your mongodb instance.
 If you need a free host MongoDB Atlas provides small databases for free; and it's perfect for our little bot.

 ### SINGLE_USER_REFRESH_INTERVAL_MS
 Delay between user accounts token and role refreshes.
 To avoid hitting rate limiting adjust the value to be as large as you can afford to wait.
-Total time to refresh all users will be at least (number of users * SINGLE_USER_REFRESH_INTERVAL_MS)
+Total time to refresh all users will be at least (number of users * SINGLE_USER_REFRESH_INTERVAL_MS).

+### DATABASE_NAME
+Allows to specify the name of the MongoDB database that will be used.
+If the database does not exist yet it will be created.